Tag: 2015

 The below Parliamentary question was asked by Ruth Smeeth on 2015-10-13.

-To ask the Secretary of State for Transport, how many lawyers are employed by Network Rail to work on delay attribution issues with the staff of train operating companies.
+To ask the Secretary of State for Transport, how many staff are employed by Network Rail to deal with delay attribution issues with train operating staff.

 Claire Perry